-I will give a plenary talk at the 5th International Conference on Control and Fault-Tolerant Systems (IEEE SysTol) 2021.
+I gave a plenary talk at the 5th International Conference on Control and Fault-Tolerant Systems (IEEE SysTol) 2021.
 See at here.

 Author: admin_AZ Page 1 of 2

-I will give a keynote lecture at 2nd International Conference on Aerospace & Aeronautical Engineering.
+I gave a keynote lecture at 2nd International Conference on Aerospace & Aeronautical Engineering.
 27-29 September 2021, Lyon, France.
 See at here.

 Today, Airbus A350 XWB is undoubtedly the most modern and efficient commercial jetliner in the world.
 Since January 2015, this aircraft is flying worldwide with a high performance robust model-based monitoring method on-boarded.
 This exceptional achievement has been resulted from an inspiring collaboration between my research team and Airbus on FDIR issues in aircraft systems, starting with mid-2000s.
 With current airworthiness certification standards in civil aviation, extremely rigorous specifications must be satisfied, not only in nominal flight regimes, but also in extreme, unusual, non-standard/off-nominal and unexpected flight conditions.
 The certification testifies that new systems meet all requirements set by the aviation regulatory authorities (FDA / EASA), and that they themselves do not introduce new risks.
 Achieving flight-proven and certified model-based monitoring systems has been a tall order and required several years of research and innovation, ground V&V activities and in-flight tests and maturation.